 Please note: Emus, Ostriches, Greater Rheas, Lesser Rheas were designated as agricultural livestock pursuant to P.L.
 1997, c.
 316 (N.J.S.A.
 4:2-17) and Llamas, Alpacas and Guanacos were designated as agricultural livestock pursuant to P.L.
 1994, c.
 33 (N.J.S.A.
 4:2-16).
 Therefore, they are considered exempt species and DO NOT require a permit for possession.

 Also called a red-tailed boa, this is a relatively large species with a name that scares people who know little about snakes.
-It is actually common in the pet trade and poses a scant risk to public safety.
+They are actually common in the pet trade and poses a scant risk to public safety.
 This species is legal to keep in New Jersey even without a permit, which is a good thing.

 This exotic pet resembles a monkey but is actually related to raccoons.
 Due to the following statement, a permit is required to keep this species, which can be issued to pet owners:

 From 7:25-4.5 Additional Species: A permit shall be required for any other exotic mammals, birds, reptiles, or amphibians, or non-game species not specifically exempted by Section 4.4.

 Also due to 7:25-4.5, coatimundis, another raccoon relative, can be kept in New Jersey provided you obtain a permit.
 You’ll want reasonably sized and secure housing for this clever animal to hopefully gain approval from The NJ DEP Division of Fish.